webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - **North-South**: traffic leaving/entering network.
   - **East-West**: - **East-West**: traffic stays within the datacenter.
 Security concerns for traffic that increases the zero trust(servers must auth to talk.)
 - **Branch office vs. on-premises datacenter vs. colocation**
   - Branch office: remote location.
+Hub and spoke topology.
   - on-premises: in-house
   - colocation: share data center with others.
 - **Storage area networks**
-  - block level access. feels like local harddrive. efficient reading/writing.
-  - requires lot of bandwidth.
+  - block level access. feels like local harddrive. efficient reading/writing. requires lot of bandwidth.
+  - dedicated special adapters, cables, switches, NICs.
+Has own protocol, not Ethernet protocol.
+  - Sends SCSI(scuzzy -the same command pc send harddrive) commands over FC network.
+  - **HBA Host Bus Adapter**: equivalent of NIC.
+Not ethernet, so frame is different.
+HBA on storage server and server.
+  - **WWN World Wide Name**: 8 byte address.`15:00:00:F0:8C:08:95:DE`.
+Similar to MAC address, but 64bit.
+  - **WWNN World wide Node Name**: assigned to a node in the Storage network. one node can have multiple HBA's, but WWNN signifies the node.
+  - **WWPN World Wide Port Name**: identifies each HBA on a node.
+Similar to MAC. assigned to both storage node and server.
   - **Connection types**:
+    - **Initiator**: client device asking for data.
+    - **Target**: network port of storage device.
+      - initiators and targets are identified by 64-bit WorldWide Names (WWN).
+    - **FC Switch**: interconnections between initiators and targets.
+      - multiple paths between initiators and targets, allow for fault tolerance and load balancing.
+      - High performance FC switches are often referred to as **directors**.
   - **Fibre Channel over Ethernet (FCoE)**:
-    - fiber to SFP to switch.
+    - delivering Fibre Channel packets over Ethernet cabling and switches.
+    - requires special 10/40/100G adapters that combine the function of NIC and HBA, referred to as converged network adapters (CNAs).
+    - FCoE uses a special frame type, identified by the EtherType value 0x8096.
+The protocol maps WWNs onto MAC addresses.
   - **Fibre Channel**:
     - high speed network to SAN.
-    - need fiber channel switch.
+SCSI communication.
+    - Storage device and Server need HBA in place of NIC and special FC switches.
   - **Internet Small Computer Systems Interface (iSCSI)**:
-    - iScuzzy. created by IBM, Cisco.
-RFC standard.
-    - remote drive look/acts like local drive. can be managed with software.
+    - IP tunneling protocol that enables the transfer of SCSI data over an IP-based(Ehternet) network.

 ## 1.8 Summarize cloud concepts and connectivity options